-This metric measures students' progress each year toward passing the five Regents subject tests required for a Regents diploma: English, Math, Science, Social Studies, and an additional exam.
-The additional exam can be a second exam in Math, Science, Social Studies, or a Languages Other Than English (LOTE) assessment approved by the New York State Education Department for the 4+1 pathway to graduation.
-This metric applies to students in years two, three, and four of high school.
+This metric measures students' progress each year toward passing the five Regents subject tests required for a Regents diploma: English, Math, Science, Social Studies, and an "additional" exam.
+The "additional" exam can be a second exam in Math, Science, or Social Studies.
+This metric applies to students in years two, three, four, five, and six of high school.